Jupiter Wagons Ltd leads gainers in 'A' group

-SKF India Ltd, Campus Activewear Ltd, One 97 Communications Ltd and Data Patterns (India) Ltd are among the other gainers in the BSE's 'A' group today, 09 May 2024.
+Jindal Worldwide Ltd, Hindustan Zinc Ltd, Vijaya Diagnostic Centre Ltd and Edelweiss Financial Services Ltd are among the other gainers in the BSE's 'A' group today, 10 May 2024.

-SKF India Ltd, Campus Activewear Ltd, One 97 Communications Ltd and Data Patterns (India) Ltd are among the other gainers in the BSE's 'A' group today, 09 May 2024.
+Jindal Worldwide Ltd, Hindustan Zinc Ltd, Vijaya Diagnostic Centre Ltd and Edelweiss Financial Services Ltd are among the other gainers in the BSE's 'A' group today, 10 May 2024.

 Click here to follow our WhatsApp channel

-Jupiter Wagons Ltd soared 7.10% to Rs 436.8 at 11:46 IST.
+Jupiter Wagons Ltd surged 10.07% to Rs 463 at 11:46 IST.
 The stock was the biggest gainer in the BSE's 'A' group.
-On the BSE, 5.23 lakh shares were traded on the counter so far as against the average daily volumes of 1.43 lakh shares in the past one month.
+On the BSE, 7.78 lakh shares were traded on the counter so far as against the average daily volumes of 1.82 lakh shares in the past one month.

-SKF India Ltd spiked 6.69% to Rs 4888.45.
+Jindal Worldwide Ltd soared 8.95% to Rs 354.75.
 The stock was the second biggest gainer in 'A' group.
-On the BSE, 17950 shares were traded on the counter so far as against the average daily volumes of 1012 shares in the past one month.
+On the BSE, 8890 shares were traded on the counter so far as against the average daily volumes of 5256 shares in the past one month.

-Campus Activewear Ltd surged 5.18% to Rs 260.
+Hindustan Zinc Ltd spiked 8.68% to Rs 495.7.
 The stock was the third biggest gainer in 'A' group.
-On the BSE, 2.1 lakh shares were traded on the counter so far as against the average daily volumes of 68507 shares in the past one month.
+On the BSE, 4.48 lakh shares were traded on the counter so far as against the average daily volumes of 3.8 lakh shares in the past one month.

-One 97 Communications Ltd exploded 4.99% to Rs 333.3.
+Vijaya Diagnostic Centre Ltd jumped 7.95% to Rs 789.85.
 The stock was the fourth biggest gainer in 'A' group.
-On the BSE, 11.58 lakh shares were traded on the counter so far as against the average daily volumes of 2.06 lakh shares in the past one month.
+On the BSE, 1.23 lakh shares were traded on the counter so far as against the average daily volumes of 14661 shares in the past one month.

-Data Patterns (India) Ltd spurt 4.45% to Rs 2919.
+Edelweiss Financial Services Ltd spurt 6.84% to Rs 77.48.
 The stock was the fifth biggest gainer in 'A' group.
-On the BSE, 11007 shares were traded on the counter so far as against the average daily volumes of 32139 shares in the past one month.
+On the BSE, 2.7 lakh shares were traded on the counter so far as against the average daily volumes of 6.23 lakh shares in the past one month.

 Powered by Capital Market - Live News